betancourtl/react-ads/README.md

 **sizeMapping {Array}**

-Sefine the the viewport size and the slots allowed to be rendered in the viewportSize.
+Define the the viewport size and the slots allowed to be rendered in the viewportSize.
 This value is an array so you can define multiple ads per viewport size.

 ex.